-There is new scientific evidence unveiling the mystery of the Shroud of Turin.
-Could the shroud be a final piece of historical evidence left from the Resurrection for mankind to find faith?
+There is new scientific evidence unveiling the mystery of the Shroud of Turin and the 3D face of Jesus Christ.
+Could the shroud be a final piece of historical evidence left from the Resurrection for skeptical mankind to find faith?

 Matthew 11:25 Jesus said to her, “I am the Resurrection and the Life.
 Whoever believes in (adheres to, trusts in, relies on) Me [as Savior] will live even if he dies;